 One must go through the list of 12 types of stress above, identify each one that pertains to their situation and address them accordingly.
 If you have a boat filled with water and it is sinking, you take a bucket and toss the excess water out and the boat will stop sinking.
 The same applies to the stress load.
 Start tossing them overboard so you can get your head above water.

 What you eat has a profound impact on your autonomic nervous system.
-Sugar, food additives, preservatives, dyes, caffeine, chocolate, pesticides all trigger the fight or flight system and keep the sympathetic nervous system in high alert and should be eliminated.
-These substances also deplete neurotransmitters.
-Foods that are high in starches like whole grains, potatoes and legumes break down into sugar in the body and should be avoided or at least greatly restricted as they too trigger the fight or flight and deplete neurotransmitters.
+Sugar, food additives, preservatives, artificial sweeteners, dyes, caffeine, chocolate, pesticides, alcohol all increase stress in the body and keep the sympathetic nervous system in high alert and should be eliminated.
+These substances also deplete or disrupt neurotransmitters.
+Foods that are high in starches like whole grains, potatoes, and legumes break down into sugar in the body and should be avoided or at least greatly restricted as they too trigger the fight or flight and deplete neurotransmitters.
 Too much fruit also stimulates sympathetic stress and drains neurotransmitters.

-The diet should be high in animal protein and low-starch vegetables, contain a moderate amount of fat, eggs and fish, and a small number of low sugar fruits, nuts, and seeds.
-If you tolerate dairy, then butter, ghee, cream, and full-fat yogurt can be good for the endocrine and nervous system as well.
+The diet should be rich in animal protein, contain a moderate amount of fat, and a minimal amount of carbs derived primarily from low-carb vegetables.
+Eggs, seafood, and a small number of low sugar fruits, nuts, and seeds may be included as well.
+If you tolerate dairy, then butter, ghee, and heavy cream can be good for the endocrine and nervous system as well.
 It is my opinion that a slightly modified version of the Paleolithic Diet is what is best for not only restoring balance to the autonomic nervous system but for optimal health overall.